-- \ Taken each semester. - \\ Taken each semester starting in the second year.
+Taken each semester starting in the second year.

-Degree Requirements (PhD) About the Curriculum
+Degree Requirements (PhD)

 The core curriculum is a comprehensive interdisciplinary program of study for all PhD students in the Division of Biomedical Science Programs.
 The goal of the core curriculum is to provide a broad foundation in biomedical sciences and serve as a framework for advanced study in more specialized areas.